 Sources: [1] China Customs Statistical Yearbook, Customs General Administration of China (CGAC); UN Comtrade database, United Nations; [2] Interviews with business representatives, traders and commodity experts in China.
-VII.
-Level of consumption (at farm gate)

 Total domestic use during the calendar year based on national supply and demand balance sheets, provided by Chinese experts.
 As data on stocks from national sources are not available for the period covered, the level of consumption could not be determined based on the formula using total production plus imports minus exports minus change in stocks (where change in stocks = stocks in the current year minus stocks in the previous year).